The aims of our Society are to

 - promote and advance research, studies and training in the psychological aspects of health care.

 The Society was founded by a group of doctors, including general practitioners and psychiatrists, psychotherapists, and psychoanalytic psychotherapists.
-The Society has grown rapidly over the last 12 years.
-It supports more than fifity Balint groups which are being run in Australia and New Zealand, acts as a liaison organisation for information about these groups, runs a four day Intensive Workshop in Australia or New Zealand each year, which has a leadership training focus, and publishes a regular online newsletter.
+The Balint Society has grown rapidly over the last 12 years.
+It supports more than fifty Balint groups which are being run in Australia and New Zealand, and acts as a liaison organisation for information about these groups.
+Annually, since 2008, the Society has been running four-day Intensive Workshops in Australia or New Zealand, which include a leadership training focus.
+The Society also publishes an online newsletter.

-It is working with University medical school staff in Australian Universities to establish Balint work in medical student curriculums.
-Pilot projects are running at Woolongong and Sydney Universities, and there is an international group conducting research in collaboration with clinicians in the United Kingdom.
+The Society is working with University medical school staff in Australian Universities to establish Balint work in medical student curriculums.
+Pilot projects are running at Wollongong and Sydney Universities, and there is an international group conducting research in collaboration with clinicians in the United Kingdom.

 There are Balint groups running in Perth, Adelaide, Sydney, Brisbane, Melbourne, Hobart, Auckland, Wellington, Nelson, Christchurch and Dunedin.
 A list of current groups and leaders’ contact details can be accessed from the link on the Balint Groups page.

 Attendance at workshops and membership of Balint groups is recognised for accreditation points in the Continuing Professional Development and the Continuing Medical Education programmes in Australia and New Zealand, by the respective Colleges of General Practice and Medical Councils.
 See the link on the Why Balint Groups page.

 The Society was affiliated to the International Balint Federation in 2007.

 Board Members 2018-2019